writethedocs/www/docs/conf/na/cfp.md

 template: blog.2015.html

-## Write the Docs NA 2015 Call for Proposals
+## Call for Proposals

-We here at Write the Docs are accepting proposals for our 2015 conference, which is happening **May 17-19, 2015** in Portland, Oregon.
+We are accepting proposals for our 2015 conference, which is happening **May 17-19, 2015** in Portland, Oregon.

 The deadline for submitting your proposal is **11:59 PM PST on March